Elise Bahr, Soprano

 Jen Hitt, Soprano

 New to Denver as of July 2017, Jen also sings as a vicar choral at St. John’s Episcopal Cathedral, teaches voice and songwriting for Swallow Hill Music, and produces radio for CPR Classical.
 From 2011-2017, Jen lived in Austin, Texas where she performed solo and with ensembles, including the GRAMMY-winning Conspirare.
 Her full-length album of original music, Amphibious Heart, was released in 2015.
 Prior to 2011, Jen lived in Washington D.C. where she sang with the the Master Chorale of Washington and the National Symphony Orchestra Chorus.
 She completed her bachelor’s eduction in voice & composition at Rice University and received her M.M. in Media Writing and Production from the University of Miami.

 Ashley Hoffman, Soprano

 Ashley Hoffman has appeared locally with the Colorado Bach Ensemble, the Archdiocesan Chorale, Denver Early Music Consort, Ars Nova Singers, as a guest soloist for St. John’s Episcopal Church, the Vittoria Ensemble, and Colorado Chorale, and as a staff singer at St. Andrew’s Episcopal Church.
 Before moving to Denver, Ashley performed professionally in the Los Angeles area with De Angelis Vocal Ensemble, LASchola, Jouyssance Early Music Ensemble, All Saints‘ Church, Beverly Hills and St. James‘ in the City.
 Her recording credits include CDs, soundtracks and video games.
-During the day she works as a web designer and graphic artist, on projects such as the SMCC website, and spends time with her husband Barry and four-year-old daughter Lyra.
+During the day she works as a web designer and graphic artist, on projects such as the SMCC website, and spends time with her husband Barry and daughter Lyra.